 - You could also use a spoon or an ice – cream scoop, instead of using your hands

-Did you make this recipe?
+Did you make this African style fried dough recipe?
 I’d love to hear from you!
-Simply write a review and add rating to it.
-Or share your creation with me on Ester kocht Facebook Page or tag @ester.kocht on Instagram.
+Simply write a comment and add rating to it.

 Just try to stopping eating these yummy cakes.
 My daughter kept asking for more…..and the next day and the next day.
 Easy to make and very easy to eat.
 I think these would make a good travel or picnic snack.